finos/legend-studio/CONTRIBUTING.md

 #### :package: Releasing

-This section is only for maintainers.
-See the [release guidelines](./docs/workflow/release-guide.md).
+This section is only for maintainers, or whoever has [write access and above](https://docs.github.com/en/organizations/managing-access-to-your-organizations-repositories/repository-permission-levels-for-an-organization#repository-access-for-each-permission-level) permission in this repository.
+Only this group of people should have the permission to trigger the release.
+For details of the release process, please read this [guide](./docs/workflow/release-process.md).

 ### Code Conventions